Simon & Schuster: 2020s

 In March 2020, ViacomCBS CEO Bob Bakish announced the company's intention to sell the Simon & Schuster division, as it "does not have significant connection for our broader business."
-Bakish expected a sale to close in 2020, although the COVID-19 pandemic delayed that process.
+Bakish expected the sale to close in 2020, a date that was delayed by the COVID-19 pandemic.

-In September 2020, German media group Bertelsmann (which owns Penguin Random House) announced that it was interested in acquiring Simon & Schuster.
+In September 2020, German media group Bertelsmann, which owns Penguin Random House, announced that it was interested in acquiring Simon & Schuster.
 According to Bertelsmann chief executive and chairman Thomas Rabe, "We've been the most active player on the consolidation of the book publishing market in the last 10 years.
 We combined Penguin and Random House very successfully to create by far the largest book publisher in the world, actually the only global book publisher.
 Given this position we would, of course, be interested in Simon & Schuster."

-Vivendi (which owns French publisher Editis) and News Corp (which owns HarperCollins) were also named as contenders in acquiring Simon & Schuster.
-ViacomCBS expected the bids to be placed before Thanksgiving 2020 (November 26).
+Vivendi, which owns the French publisher Editis, and News Corp, which owns HarperCollins, were also named as contenders in acquiring Simon & Schuster.
+ViacomCBS expected the bids to be placed before November 26, 2020.

-On November 25, 2020, ViacomCBS announced it would sell Simon & Schuster to Bertelsmann subsidiary Penguin Random House for $2.175 billion.
-The deal had been expected to close in 2022.
-The deal, however, was blocked by US federal judge Florence Y. Pan on October 31, 2022.
-An appealing to the court ruling was announced a day later by Bertelsmann, but it was ultimately canceled on November 21.
+On November 25, 2020, ViacomCBS announced it would sell Simon & Schuster to Penguin Random House for $2.175 billion.
+The deal was expected to close in 2022, but was blocked by US federal judge Florence Y. Pan on October 31, 2022.
+An appeal to the court ruling was announced a day later by Bertelsmann, but it was ultimately canceled on November 21.